NEIGHBORS OF

 We believe that if “Trace was built to be part of the Bloomfield neighborhood,” they must also respect the quality of life of the people who live here, and treat residents’ comfort and consent as part of their basic community responsibility.

-In 2019, at a community meeting hosted by the Bloomfield Development Corporation (BDC), Trace assured our community that their new outdoor courtyard space would be for seating only and that there would be no outdoor amplification. (read 2019 community meeting notes here) At this time, closing Clement Way, the adjacent residential alley, for events was not even on the table.
+In 2019, at a Bloomfield Development Corporation (BDC) community meeting, Trace’s leadership assured neighbors that the brewery’s outdoor courtyard would be used for seating only, with no outdoor amplification.
+At that time, closing the adjacent residential alley, Clement Way, for events was not part of any plan shared with the community.
+Read notes from the 2019 community meeting here.

 For context, a successful music and event venue, The Shop, existed for years in Trace Brewing’s current building, and honored this exact same arrangement with the neighborhood.
 The Shop valued neighbors' quality of life and responded to neighborhood concerns by keeping noise from their concerts contained and indoors.